Employing staff in the Netherlands

 1. Comply with laws and regulations when recruiting staff

 When looking for employees, you should follow rules for equal treatment of candidates.
 For example, make sure the job description is neutral so that everyone feels welcome to apply.
+Aim for a diverse and inclusive workplace.
 During an interview, you should not ask questions about health or private life.
 Or about someone's family or desire to have children.
 Finding good candidates starts with good job ads and the right approach.
+Read these tips on writing a job vacancy ad.

 2. Verify and register the identity of your employees